DanielDeenik/LensIQ-DataIngestion-TrendRadar/MONGODB_SETUP_GUIDE.md

 ## Using the Dual Database Adapter

-The dual database adapter allows you to write to both Firebase and MongoDB simultaneously.
+The dual database adapter allows you to write to multiple MongoDB instances simultaneously.
 To use it, set the following in your `.env` file:

 ```
 # Database Configuration